 The developments are projected to create approximately 2,700 new residential units, 234,400 square feet of commercial and industrial space and approximately 3,450 in construction, permanent and part-time jobs.
 Ten percent of all new residential units are set aside for affordable housing.

 The Yonkers IDA kicked off 2020 with approval of incentives for the year’s most exciting new development project – the 109,000-square-foot motion picture studio to be built for Lionsgate Studios at the iPark complex on the Yonkers waterfront.
 The $60-million complex will include 70,000 square feet of studio space and 36,600 square feet of ancillary spaces.
-The entertainment complex, which is expected to create up to 420 full-time jobs and 400 construction jobs, will put Yonkers on the map as the New York area’s premier filming destination.
+The entertainment complex, which is expected to create up to 420 full-time jobs and 400 construction jobs, will put Yonkers on the map as the New York area’s premier filming destination, city officials stated.